soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 You can check and test these tecniques in the following repo: https://github.com/esteblock/overflow-soroban/

-Conclusion: Soroswap will implement all of the tecniques above
+Conclusion: Soroswap will avoid overflows by the tecniques above.

 ___
 However, as we are using i128, that is a signed integer type, underflow won't happen... instead we will have negative numbers.
-Hence, this kind of checks there put in place when needed:
+Hence, this kind of checks are put in place when needed:
 ```rust
 fn put_reserve_a(e: &Env, amount: i128) {
     if amount < 0 {